Thermopolis Middle School

 - Multiracial: 0%

-The Hot Springs County School District #1 administrative team has been to the PLC Conference in Las Vegas for the past five years in a row, each year taking several teachers and at least one school board member.
-We are known for sitting in the front row at Caesars Palace and taking in many of the keynotes.
-As a team we were saddened by the passing of Dr. DuFour, but we were impressed with the grit of the Solution Tree team that stepped up and kept the light alive.
+The Hot Springs County School District #1 administrative team has been committed to attending PLC Institutes or Conferences annually, each year taking several teachers and at least one school board member.
+As a team we are saddened by the passing of Rick and Becky DuFour, but we are impressed with the grit of the Solution Tree team that has stepped up and kept the light alive.

-Thermopolis Middle School has been on the PLC “right” journey for five years.
-Prior to 2012-13 Thermopolis Middle School had been on the PLC “light” path for several years.
+Thermopolis Middle School is now in our seventh year on the PLC “right” journey.
+Prior to 2012 Thermopolis Middle School had been on the PLC “light” path for several years.

-A quick recap of the past five years include a shift in year one to a focus on student learning, this was a cultural shift for the adults and some people chose to get “off the bus.”
+Year one (2012-13) specifically had a shift in focus to student learning, including data driven decisions, this was a cultural shift for the adults and some people chose to get “off the bus.”

 During the summer of year two we had our first taste of success with Thermopolis Middle School being named “Exceeding Expectations” by the Wyoming Department of Education.
 A formula based on percent of students proficient in reading and math, growth as calculated by a formula indicating whether students were moving in proficiency levels in comparison to peers, and equity based on the number of students moving from basic or below basic to achieve proficiency.
 Our strength that year was in the category of growth.
 At that time we were in top 18% of K-8 schools in Wyoming.

-In year three we began to see noticeable changes in data as we monitored our fall, winter, spring, MAP (Measurement of Academic Progress) results.
+In year three (2014-15) we began to see noticeable changes in data as we monitored our fall, winter, spring, MAP (Measurement of Academic Progress) results.
 Teams began to be data driven at all levels of classroom assessment.
-Fifth grade piloted weekly “probes” which we now call “checkpoints” (mainly to reduce giggling in team meetings) as common quick formative checks for understanding.
+Fifth grade piloted weekly “checkpoints” as common formative checks for understanding.
 Our sixth grade team modeled the strongest norms, allowing them to create common practices for behavior and academic expectations across content areas.
 The combined seventh and eighth grade team struggled to find common ground even though they were in their second year of collaboration.
-They each were isolated in their content areas and could not clearly see what they had in common.
+They were isolated in their content areas and could not clearly see what they had in common.
 The strongest work was taking place in identifying our essential learnings by grade and content area and beginning to build rigorous outcome assessments aligned to the Wyoming Performance Standards (common core).

 In year four (2015-16) it all began to come together.
 Not only did we have daily grade level collaboration built into the school day, we added twice a week vertical collaboration.
 For vertical collaboration our grade level teachers broke into math, language arts, science, social studies, and PE/health teams.
-These teams were highly engaged in identifying essential learnings, unpacking those standards into vertical alignment (How does this standard look different in student learning by grade level?), creating vertically aligned outcome assessments, agreeing on common pacing across 5th-8th grade for essential learning units of instruction that all four grade levels have in common.
+These teams were highly engaged in identifying essential learnings, unpacking standards into vertical alignment (How does this standard look different in student learning by grade level?), creating vertically aligned outcome assessments, agreeing on common pacing across 5th-8th grade for essential learning units of instruction.
 And not only sharing data but analyzing student work across grade levels as a peer review team to establish grade level academic expectations for each outcome assessment.
 All of the teams, horizontal and vertical, worked the work in collaboration, focused on by student, by skill data.
 All teams would now agree they would no longer know how to teach without this process.

-Year 5 of our PLC Journey: the 2016-17 school year culminated in our school being one of three middle schools/junior highs in Wyoming (out of 48) labeled "exceeeding expecations" by the Wyoming Department of education.
+Year 5 of our PLC Journey (2016-17) culminated in our school being one of three middle schools/junior highs in Wyoming (out of 48) labeled "exceeding expectations" by the Wyoming Department of education.
 Our teachers and students earned this amazing honor by working hard and growing ALL students in reading, math and science above and beyond their peers across Wyoming.

 Being a PLC school means that we “work” our ten collective commitments every single day.
 Our PLC focus is high levels of learning for ALL students.
 We are mutually accountable to each other and we know we can continue to grow as educators.